IllDepence/cv/cv/cv.md

 2022/08&thinsp;–&thinsp;2022/10
 :    **Visiting Researcher**, *University of Tokyo*<q>, Tokyo, Japan</q>\
      Research on scholarly information extraction at the Miyao Group for *NLP and Computational Linguistics*.\
-     Project outcome published in the Special Interest Group on Maths Linguistics.
+     Project outcome published at ECIR 2024 and in the Special Interest Group on Maths Linguistics.

 2022/07&thinsp;–&thinsp;2022/08
 :    **Visiting Researcher**, *National University of Singapore<q>, Singapore</q>*\